zappajs/zappajs/docs/reference.md

 #### session

 This zappa middleware is a wrapper for `express-session`.
-Use it instead of `express-session` if you need `@session` inside your Socket.io code in order to retrieve the Express session data.
+Use it instead of `express-session` to enable `@session` inside your Socket.io code.

+The Express session store saved by this middleware is available in ZappaJS' root scope as `@session_store`.

 #### zappa